 As of 1 January, 2020, Medicare Supplement Plan F is the most comprehensive Medicare supplement plan available.
 This plan covers all Original Medicare deductibles, coinsurance, and copayments, leaving you with no out-of-pocket costs on all Medicare-approved services. is no longer available to people turning age 65.
 But, don’t fret, you can still get excellent gap coverage for your Original Medicare is private fee-for-service health insurance for people on Medicare.
 It has two parts.
 Part A is hospital coverage.
 Part B is medical coverage..

 - Medicare Supplement Plan C, also called Medigap Plan C, is one of the most comprehensive of the 10 standardized supplemental Medicare plans available in most states.
 In fact, only Medicare Plan F offers more coverage. and Plan F are not available to anyone qualifying for Medicare benefits after 31 December 2019.

 - For people who qualify for Medicare on or after 1 January 2020, If you're turning age 65 this year, Medicare Supplement Plan G is the most comprehensive Medicare supplement you can buy.
 It's also the most popular.
 You might be thinking that Medicare Supplement Plan F is... offers the most coverage.

-- In most cases, a Plan G policy plus the annual Medicare Part B is medical coverage for people with Original Medicare.
-It covers doctor visits, specialists, lab tests and diagnostics, and durable medical equipment.
-Part A is for hospital inpatient care.... deductible will be less than a Plan F policy (annualized).
+- In most cases, a Plan G policy plus the annual Medicare Part B is medical coverage for people with Original Medicare benefits.
+It covers doctor visits, preventative care, tests, durable medical equipment, and supplies.
+Medicare Part B pays 80 percent of most medically necessary healthcare services. deductible will be less than a Plan F policy (annualized).
 The only difference between the two plans is the Part B deductible.